-The Commission's proposed onecount complaint alleges that Respondent violated Section 5(a) of the Federal Trade Commission Act.
-Specifically, the proposed complaint alleges that Respondent engaged in a deceptive act or practice by falsely representing that it was a certified participant in the EU-U.S. Privacy Shield Framework.
+The Commission's proposed one-count complaint alleges that Respondent violated Section 5(a) of the Federal Trade Commission Act.
+Specifically, the proposed complaint alleges that Respondent engaged in a deceptive act or practice by falsely representing that it was a certified participant in the EU-U.S. and the Swiss-U.S. Privacy Shield frameworks.

-Part I of the proposed order prohibits the company from making misrepresentations about its membership in any privacy or security program sponsored by the government or any other self-regulatory or standardsetting organization, including, but not limited to, the EU-U.S. Privacy Shield framework and the Swiss-U.S. Privacy Shield framework.
+Part I of the proposed order prohibits the company from making misrepresentations about its membership in any privacy or security program sponsored by the government or any other self-regulatory or standard-setting organization, including, but not limited to, the EU-U.S. Privacy Shield framework, the Swiss-U.S. Privacy Shield framework, and the APEC Cross-Border Privacy Rules.

 Parts II through V of the proposed order are reporting and compliance provisions.
 Part II requires acknowledgement of the order and dissemination of the order now and in the future to persons with responsibilities relating to the subject matter of the order.
 Part III ensures notification to the FTC of changes in corporate status and mandates that the company submit an initial compliance report to the FTC.
-Part IV requires the company to create certain documents relating to its compliance with the order for ten (10) years and to retain those documents for a five-year period.
+Part IV requires the company to create certain documents relating to its compliance with the order for 20 years and to retain those documents for a five-year period.
 Part V mandates that the company make available to the FTC information or subsequent compliance reports, as requested.

-Part VI is a provision "sun-setting" the order after twenty (20) years, with certain exceptions.
+Part VI is a provision "sun-setting" the order after 20 years, with certain exceptions.